Spousal Support & Retirement

 Can a Recipient Spouse Challenge a Modification Request?

 If the recipient spouse believes that retirement doesn’t represent a significant change in circumstances that makes the payor unable to continue support, or that the retirement itself was planned to dodge their support obligations, they can challenge the modification.
-Again, the court’s decision will be based on facts, so they will need to gather evidence to show not just ongoing need, but also the supporting spouse’s ability to continue paying at previous levels despite the retirement or to continue working.
+Again, the court’s decision will be based on facts, so they will need to gather evidence to show not just the ongoing need, but also the supporting spouse’s ability to continue paying at previous levels despite the retirement or to continue working.
 This can be difficult to prove, so working with an experienced family law attorney is strongly advisable.

 A spouse who has come to rely on alimony payments and is worried that the payor’s retirement will cut them off should also be aware that the death of either party ends spousal support obligations, unless there is a written agreement that states otherwise.
 If the payor should die unexpectedly, the supported spouse can make a claim against the estate for any back amounts owing, but future payments will cease.
 Prudent long-term planning should account for the possibility that spousal support could be reduced or eliminated to guard against unanticipated financial hardship.